canyavall/Portfolio/ThinkCode/README.md

   * filterLucky: filter if a number in an array of numbers has the number 7 inside
   * maxPOssibleScore: Check max score from an object and an array
   * snailSort: Given an n x n array, return the array elements arranged from outermost elements to the middle element, traveling clockwise.
+  * alternateLetter: Create a function that accepts a string as an argument and validates whether the vowels (a, e, i, o, u) and consonants are in alternate order.

 * Java
   * findLetter: Finds a missing char in one string